 This attraction used to be called “One Man’s Dream” but was recently renamed.
 It focuses on showing the history behind Walt Disney’s vision for the park and for the Disney company in general.
 At the end of the tour, you’ll enter a theater where you’ll watch a video about Walt himself.
 Wait times are never a problem and this is absolutely worth seeing, especially if you’re a true-blue Disney fan.

 Slink Dog Dash is the flagship ride for Hollywood Studios’ new Toy Story Land.
 It’s a rollercoaster that strikes a good balance between “thrilling” and “kid-friendly”.
 The ride also actually lasts for a decent amount of time, which is nice.
-Don’t hesitate to use a Fastpass for this one- the wait times are super high.
+Don’t hesitate to use a ride pass for this one- the wait times are super high.
 Also, try riding this one at night.
 It looks really cool when it’s dark.

 #79.
 Watch Beauty and the Beast: Live on Stage